Hi Friends! I'm Liz.

 That same fall, my husband and I were enjoying coffee on our back patio one beautiful fall afternoon, and I was sharing how I frustrated I was with the news coverage in our country.
 So much negativity!
 "Why are we letting negative news get in the way of our relationships with family and ruin our holidays?!
 Why aren’t we talking about the remarkable moms here in Rye?”
 I said.
 My husband said, “Ryemarkable.”

 And I thought, “Ryemarkable Moms.”
 What a great idea for a video!

 I’m a firm believer that if I don’t like something, I should not sit and complain.
 I should take action.
-Instead of letting negative news consume my thoughts, why don’t I make videos about awesome moms in our town...and post them on Youtube?
+Instead of letting negative news consume my thoughts, why don’t I take my newfound skill of making home videos and create one about the awesome moms in our town...and post them on Youtube?

 My son had a tutor at the time, the very humble, extremely kind, Anne Mottola.
 I emailed her and asked if she would let me interview her...call it Ryemarkable Moms...and post it on Rye Moms Facebook page!?

 Anne said yes…and since then, the recommendations for other moms to interview have never stopped coming!